KittenHero/unblocked-chain-godot/docs/drafts/player-design.md

 	- Has limited ammo
 - **Garbage dump**:
 	- Throw out expired food from your bag
-	- Differently shaped projeciles, follow a looping certain order and may be differing in damage
+	- Differently shaped projectiles, follow a looping certain order and may be differing in damage
 	- Has limited ammo

 #### Physical enhancement